kobits420/Symmetra/README.md

 # Symmetra

 A beautiful desktop application for taking math notes.
 Write in structured plain text and watch it transform into perfect LaTeX in real-time.
-Similar to Sublime Text, with a clean split-pane interface designed for speed and simplicity.
+Designed for speed and simplicity.

-**No AI, No API Keys, No Setup** - Just pure pattern matching and instant conversion!

 ## Features